What Is the Customization for Added Flex?

 In general, adding flex is more often done with 14k nibs, as many softer 18k and 21k nibs do not have the resiliency to spring back after flexing - see our article on the best nibs for flex for more information.
 When combined with a regrind to needlepoint, adding flex is part of John's popular Spencerian customization.
 But the customization for added flex can be challenging for inexperienced users to utlilize, particularly when combined with other customizations.

-A very few modern pens, such as the Namiki Falcon and Metal Falcon, come standard with Soft nibs that are already semi-flexible.
+A very few modern pens, such as the Pilot Falcon and Metal Falcon, come standard with Soft nibs that are already semi-flexible.
 And any Nakaya pen can be fitted with a stock Fine Soft or Soft Medium nib as well.
 Many experienced users choose to have John add flex to these already semi-flexible nibs to achieve the greatest amount of flexibility possible.